 If you have PM Pop-ups enabled, checking this box will open your PMs in a new window when you click on the link in the pop-up window, otherwise, it will load in the current one.

 View Message Text in List View of Personal Messages?

 Checking the box enables viewing the first line of message text in list views.
 To view only the sender/recipient and date etc., leave this box unchecked.

 Starting a Topic

 After you have registered an account, you will have the ability to start new topics.
 To do so, navigate to a category you would like to begin a conversation in.
 Make sure that this is the correct category for the subject of your post.
 Once you're inside this category, search for a link or button titled “Start New Topic” and click it.
 The exact location of this button will vary depending on which template is being used, but it is often near the top of the list of topics.

-This will present you with a new page where you can begin to type your post.
+This will present you with a new page where you can begin to type your post, or take you to a form at the bottom of the page.
 Below you will find a description of the items on this page.

-Add YaBBC tags: YaBBC tags give you the ability to format the text in your post.
+YaBBC tags give you the ability to format the text in your post.
 To add, simply click on the button of your choice.
-See below for a complete reference.
+See YaBBC Reference for a complete reference.

 What is YaBBC?

 YaBBC is a set of tags based on the HTML language.
 It allow you to add formatting to your messages in the same way as HTML does, but have a simpler syntax and will never break the layout of the pages you are viewing.